-If the 50mm black spacer is used, the fire may be secured using the cable method as described below, or alternatively, in installations where the cable method is not suitable (eg. loose masonary in rear of fire opening) the fire box may be secured to the fire surround using screws which are supplied.
+If the 50mm black spacer is used, the fire may be secured using the cable method as described below, or alternatively, in installations where the cable method is not suitable (eg. loose masonary in rear of fire opening) the spacer may be removed from the fire box and secured to the fire surround using protruding screws which engage on to the key hole slots on the rear face of the spacer.
+The spacer will then need to be sealed to the fire surround.
+The fire box can then be refitted to the spacer.
 The foam seal (supplied) must be fitted around the perimeter of the spacer in a "goalpost" arrangement to ensure a seal is achieved to the fireplace.